-ENGLISH 11/12 - ADVANCED PLACEMENT LITERATURE & COMPOSITION 5 credits/year 140

-This yearlong college course is designed to prepare students for the AP English Literature and Composition exam given in May of each year.
+ENGLISH 11/12 - ADVANCED PLACEMENT LITERATURE & COMPOSITION 5 credits/year This yearlong college course is designed to prepare students for the AP English Literature and Composition exam given in May of each year.
 Students selecting this elective are presumed to have developed solid skills, are highly motivated, thoroughly enjoy reading great literature, and look forward to both written and oral analysis.
-Students also work in groups to edit plays, find thematic links that run through various literary texts, and work to explicate complicated poems.
-Students not only read poetry; they create their own and read it aloud.
+Students also work in groups to find thematic links that run through various literary texts and work to explicate complicated poems.
+Students not only read works of literature; they create their own.
 When students engage in critical research papers, they rely both on the text and Internet sites such as JSTOR.
-Previous success (B or higher) in an honors English 11 or AP Language class is required.
-Requirements: Summer reading; also, any student who enrolls in an AP course is required to take the AP exam in May.
+There are frequent timed writings throughout the year to practice for the AP Exam.
+Graded Requirement: Summer Reading on Associated Works; also, any student who enrolls in an AP course is required to take the AP exam in May.

-144 ENGLISH 12 - A READER'S JOURNEY - Honors
+- 144 ENGLISH 12 A READER'S JOURNEY Honors - 145 ENGLISH 12 A READER'S JOURNEY

-145 ENGLISH 12 - A READER'S JOURNEY The Reader's Journey course is designed for students who want to develop as readers, whether they are avid readers who already know their reading preferences, or reluctant readers looking to discover their identities as readers.
+The Reader's Journey course is designed for students who want to develop as readers, whether they are avid readers who already know their reading preferences, or reluctant readers looking to discover their identities as readers.
 It allows students to develop an individualized reading plan to address their reading strengths and weaknesses as well as their interests.
 They will use these texts to hone their critical reading skills.
+The honors section will include one or two teacher-selected texts.
 All students' reading lists will include both fiction and nonfiction texts that span a variety of cultures, time periods, and genres, including essays, poetry, and short stories.
 Students will work with the teacher to create a reading plan that includes relevant texts by completing assignments based on those texts.
 Over the course of the year, students will participate in conferences with the teacher, facilitate class discussion, participate in reading circles, and write expository, narrative, and persuasive essays.
 Students will keep a reading journal throughout the year.
-This course will culminate in the development of a project that is planned, prepared, and presented in close association with teacher and community involvement.
+Both levels may utilize how to read literature, like plot, over the course of the year.
 Students can take this course at either a college preparatory or honors level.
-Students in the honors course are expected to demonstrate a consistent work ethic, an aptitude for literary analysis, and a desire to improve their writing skills through challenging assignments.
+Students in both courses are expected to demonstrate a consistent work ethic, an aptitude for literary analysis, and a desire to improve their writing skills through challenging assignments.
+Both levels will complete annotated bibliographies as part of the writing and research process.